 The Vetlesen Prize, established in 1959 by the G. Unger Vetlesen Foundation, is awarded for scientific achievement that has resulted in a clearer understanding of the Earth, its history, or its relations to the universe.
 The prize consists of a medal and a cash award of $250,000.
-Nominations are now open for the next prize, which will be awarded in 2015.

 As of 2015, the prize will be awarded to a single individual, who can reside and work anywhere in the world.
 The prize is administered by Columbia University’s Lamont-Doherty Earth Observatory.

-Nomination packages should include at least two letters that describe the nominee’s contributions to a fuller understanding of the workings of our planet, along with a one-paragraph biographical sketch and the full curriculum vitae of the candidate.
+Nomination packages include at least two letters that describe the nominee’s contributions to a fuller understanding of the workings of our planet, along with a one-paragraph biographical sketch and the full curriculum vitae of the candidate.

 Sean C. Solomon, Director